ShengjieLuo/SWatchPad/README.md

 * _**[New!]**_ The distance measurement is almost the same to Alex Liu.
 L1=2.10cm, L2=11.95cm.

 ###Work on Track
 * _**[New!]**_ Our devices only has one microphone. so We add an additional microphone on the top of the smartphon.
 It's not perfect.
 But it can work.
-After I analyse the Android source code, I find it's hard to use the different microphone to record different soundwave at the same device at the same time.
+After Bo analyse the Android source code, Bo find it's hard to use the different microphone to record different soundwave at the same device at the same time.
 There is a conflict inside the android.
-I will try it in the later days again..
+Bo will try it in the later days again..

 ###Work in plan
 * _**[New!]**_ _**[HighLight!]**_ We would test it next Monday 11/14 night.
+* Bo will continue to complete the hardware

 ##OFDM Audio Signal
 ###Work Have Done